usc-psychsim/rddl2psychsim/README.md

 - reals, converted to python floats
 - enumerated types via the `enum` definition in the `types` section.
 These correspond to domain-level constant types
   - <u>Note:</u> enums have no boolean or arithmetic evaluation, but can be used as constants in variable attribution and in relational expressions
 - object types, via the `object` declaration in the `types` section and further definition in the `non-fluents` section.
-These correspond to instance-lvel constant types.
+These correspond to instance-level constant types.
   - <u>Note:</u> for conversion to PsychSim purposes, objects are treated just like an enumerated type

 ## Logical Expressions